Submitted by GregS* on February 18, 2005 - 9:35pm

 The whole freakin world has gone completely batty.
 This link came by way of the Corner, its from the Guardian and here's the last paragraph:

 I submitted the Teresa article for listing a little while ago and now see it was rejected.
 Yes, I know, there could be any number of reasons why it wasn't listed.
-I just found it funny that we could have two listings for articles dealing with Laura's genitalia but none for Teresa's trashing Librarians.

 Over at The Corner they were commenting on a Slate article that polled 31 authors on who they were supporting for President.
 Only 4 went for Bush and one of them was Robert Ferrigno who said: